CateGOrizer, previously known as "GO Terms Classifications Counter", is an improved

 gene categories of GO.
 This web tool simplifies the process of database reasoning

-by grouping and counting GO classes against a given classification methods such as
+by grouping and categorizing GO classes against a given classification methods such

 closure of GO database.
 This tool is comprised with a set of perl CGI programs